-What are the rules behind eating during labor and childbirth?
+What are the rules behind eating during childbirth and labor?
 Here’s what to do as you’re preparing for the big event.

 Childbirth is one of the most physically-demanding events that a woman can experience in her lifetime.